Ring Nebula: Observation

-Messier 57 is found south of the bright star Vega, which forms the northwestern vertex of the Summer Triangle asterism.
+M57 is found south of the bright star Vega, which forms the northwestern vertex of the Summer Triangle asterism.
 The nebula lies about 40% of the distance from Beta (β) to Gamma (γ) Lyrae, making it an easy target for amateur astronomers to find.

 The nebula disk has an angular size of 1.5 × 1 arcminutes, making it too small to be resolved with 10×50 binoculars.
 It is best observed using a telescope with an aperture of at least 20 cm, but even a 7.5 cm telescope will reveal its elliptical ring shape.
 Using a UHC or OIII filter greatly enhances visual observation, particularly in light polluted areas.
 The interior hole can be resolved by a 10 cm instrument at a magnification of 100×.
-Larger instruments will show a few darker zones on the eastern and western edges of the ring, and some faint nebulosity inside the disk.
+Larger instruments will show a few darker zones on the eastern and western edges of the ring and some faint nebulosity inside the disk.
 The central star, at magnitude 14.8, is difficult to spot.